karlotness/nn-benchmark/README.md

 [Anaconda][anaconda] to manage most of the dependencies for this project.
 The [environment.yml](environment.yml) lists these dependencies.
 These include several proprietary dependencies such as Nvidia's CUDA toolkit and Intel's MKL.
-Please review the licenses for the external dependencies.
+Review the licenses for the external dependencies before downloading or installing.

 Additionally, generating data for the Navier-Stokes system requires a built copy of [PolyFEM][polyfem].